rbtree/rbt-lectures/PITCHME.md

 ---

-### What are Design Patterns?
+### Design Patterns are...

 In software engineering, a software design pattern is a **general reusable solution to a commonly occurring problem** within a given context in software design.
-It is not a finished design that can be transformed directly into source or machine code.

 It is a **description or template for how to solve a problem** that can be used in many different situations.
-Design patterns are formalized best practices that the programmer can use to solve common problems when designing an application or system.
+Design patterns are **formalized best practices** that the programmer can use to solve common problems when designing an application or system.
 (Wikipedia)

 ---

+### Design Patterns are not...

+It is not a finished design that can be transformed directly into source or machine code.

+---

-### History
+### History of Design Patterns

 Patterns originated as an architectural concept by [Christopher Alexander](https://en.wikipedia.org/wiki/Christopher_Alexander).
 (Wikipedia)